sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 			num = num/SaveFile.g_data["bomb_attack_speed"]
 			velocity.x += (num)
 ```
-depending on the [save states](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Saves) data its speed would then [alter](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Enemy%20Design/SaveStates_Bommer.gd).
-However, such a repetive design though initially immersed lacked replayability so for the next assement a
+depending on the [saved state](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Saves) data its speed would then [alter](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Enemy%20Design/SaveStates_Bommer.gd).
+However, such a repetitive design though initially immersed lacked replayability so for the next assessment a
-[Navigation Agent Node](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationagents.html) a feature found on the godot read my form was used to find paths to the player instead of changing direction.
+[Navigation Agent Node](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationagents.html),  a feature found on the godot read my form was used to find paths to the player instead of changing direction.
 And so for the dialogic assessment to improve replayability the enemies were changed to incorporate pathfinding.
 ![9c90ba6a-a3cc-41e8-9279-a729504ccad2](https://github.com/user-attachments/assets/26a48e6e-553b-44c3-b6a7-a8f61099559d)
-To further expand on improved level design future assessments will combine the alteration enemies via save states with complex logic of balancing the difficulty of enemies with path finding.
+To further expand on improved level design future assessments will combine the alteration of enemies via save states with complex logic of balancing the difficulty of enemies with pathfinding.

 UI design throughout each game dev assessment remained consistent with small changes via modulated code.
-This is important as [assesment](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Level_Design_Evidence.md). continue to increase in size and time constraints because of this each assessment will design more and more reusable core aspects.
+This is important as an [assessment](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Level_Design_Evidence.md). continue to increase in size and time constraints because of this each assessment will design more and more reusable core aspects.

 ## **Saves**
 File writing to the computer is important for all assessments that have been conducted in this unit as it allows for storing data and using the information for future assessments.
 The pizza assessments incorporate  ‘[orders](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Saves/Assigment_1_Pizza_System_Saves_Ethan_Perkins%20-%20Copy.py)’ writing to the files ```file.write(f"\n{value} {pizza} Pizza {size}  $"+str(value *int(Order[key[1]])))``` then 'presenting' this data in a txt file